ReFraX32/Ultrakill-Dual-Wield-Skill-Mod/README.md

 ## Installation with Thunderstore
 1. Visit the [Thunderstore Website](https://www.overwolf.com/app/Thunderstore-Thunderstore_Mod_Manager) then download the app and install it using Overwolf.
 2. Visit the [Thunderstore Dual Wield Skill Page](https://thunderstore.io/c/ultrakill/p/ReFraX/Dual_Wield_Skill).
-3. Click "Install with Mod Manager" and then click "Modded" to open the Game with mods.
+3. Click "Install with Mod Manager" and then open the Thunderstore App and click "Modded" to open the Game with mods.

 ## Manual Installation
 1. Download the latest release from the [Releases](https://github.com/ReFraX32/Ultrakill-Dual-Wield-Skill-Mod/releases/tag/release) page.